kuripart/work-with-lambda-locally/README.md

-This was created via VS Code
+This was created via VS Code + AWS ToolKit